Civil War Soldiers Monument

 In the 20th century, Knox County continued to evolve with the growth of education, healthcare, and the arts.
 The county is home to Kenyon College, a prestigious liberal arts institution founded in 1824.
 The college has had a significant impact on the community and continues to attract students from around the world.
 Today, Knox County retains its rural charm while also embracing modern developments, making it a diverse and vibrant community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Knox County, Ohio.
+This timeline provides a concise overview of the key events in the history of Knox County, Ohio.

 • Knox County was first settled in the late 18th century by European settlers.